Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 ```

-and there's a client that needs these functions exactly as `neither`.

-Since there's no magic and out-of-the-box _Boolean Inverter_ wand🪄 the fastest way will be to put the wrapper over
+and there's a client that needs these functions exactly as **`neither`**.
+Since there's no magic and out-of-the-hat 🪄 _Boolean Inverter_ the fastest way will be to put the wrapper over:

 ```csharp
 class Not : Is {